Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type and

 \begin{lemma} $(D)^2 = -12$.

 {\rm (ii)} The canonical divisor $K_Y$ of $Y$ is given by $K_Y = -(F_0+2E_2+E_7+E_8+2E_9+2E_{10}+2E_{11}+3E_{12}+4E_{13}+4E_{14}+2E_{15}).$

 {\rm (iii)} $K_Y\cdot (D) = -4.$ \end{lemma}

 Now take the quotient $Y^{D}$ of $Y$ by $D$.
-By using the same argument as in the proof of Lemma \ref{e6nonsingular}, $D$ is divisorial and hence $Y^{D}$ is nonsingular.
+By using the same argument as in the proof of Lemma \ref{e6non-singular}, $D$ is divisorial and hence $Y^{D}$ is non-singular.
 By Proposition \ref{insep}, we have the following configuration of curves in Figure \ref{E7-4}:

-Let $X_{a,b}$ be the surface obtained by contracting four exceptional curves.
+Let $X_{a,b}$ be the surface obtained by contracting the four exceptional curves.
 The surface $X_{a,b}$ contains 11 $(-2)$-curves whose dual graph is given by Figure \ref{E7SDynkin}.
 Note that any maximal parabolic subdiagram of this diagram is of type $\tilde{E}_7\oplus \tilde{A}_1$ or $\tilde{E}_8$.
-On the surface $X_{a,b}$, there exist a quasi-elliptic fibration with singular fibers of type $(2\III^*, \III)$ induced from the fiber space $\pi:R\to {\bf P}^1$ and two quasi-elliptic fibrations with a singular fiber of type $\II^*$.